rsyncOSX/RsyncOSXdocs/content/post/RsyncParameters.md

 - `--delete` delete all files at **destination** which are not in the **source**
 	- this parameter also applies when restoring files, always do a restore to a temporary restore catalog

-## Standard parameters networked tasks only
+## Standard rsync parameters networked tasks only

 The following parameters are for networked tasks only.
 A networked task is a task where destination is on a remote server, either on local LAN or on Internet.